sjones6/funcatron-docs/route-middleware.md

 )
 ```

+The response from this higher-order function is a nested stack that will run all the middleware methods in order, ending with the `validate` method that is passed in.

 Using this higher-order function, we can create all sorts of validations.
 Let's create one to validate a user registration:

 ```javascript